bitaemi/rxjs-reactive-patterns/README.md

 ## 3.3.
 Introduce in App a new Reactive Pattern: Centralized Store

+Use immutable data(by default objects, arrays are mutable and are passed by reference, but strings and numbers are immutable):

+    - predictability

+    - explicit state change

+    - performance (change detection)

+    - mutation tracking

+    - undo state changes

 Use a second pattern in this app, to centralize data in a single place in the app and thus solve the ownership issue;

 - after this, data can be modified only in one place of the app: